dustywhite7/Econ8320/SlidesCode/6 - Multiprocessing.md

 $$ x_3 \sim \mathcal{N}(8,8) $$
 $$ \epsilon \sim \mathcal{N}(0,1) $$

 Write functions to generate all values and calculate $y$.
-Test and time these draws using serial and parallel programming, and report the difference in performance between the two versions.
+Test and time these draws using serial and parallel programming (2 cores), and report the difference in performance between the two versions.